pratikgajjar/go-backend.how/content/posts/running-101/index.md

 The zones in the table below show the percentile of runners that occupy each zone, as well as the ground contact time ranges for each zone.

+Adopting a forefoot strike can help to reduce Ground Contact Time (GCT).

 | Percentile in Zone | GCT Range    |
 | ------------------ | ------------ |
 | > 95%              | < 208 ms     |